jcalahor/sage/README.md

 - [ ] Monitoring and metrics
 - [ ] Web dashboard
 - [ ] Task chains and workflows
+- [ ] WebSocket support for real-time updates

 ## Comparison